zzasdf/icefall-ssl/docs/source/recipes/index.rst

 =======

 This page contains various recipes in ``icefall``.
-Currently, we provide recipes for speech recognition, language model, and speech synthesis.
+Currently, only speech recognition recipes are provided.

 We may add recipes for other tasks as well in the future.